Updated March 31, 2026

 - New Mexico commercial auto minimum liability limits are $25,000/$50,000/$10,000, so builders using trucks, trailers, or service vehicles should confirm underlying policies meet state minimums.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so residential contractors should be ready to show evidence of coverage when signing or renewing space agreements.
+- Most commercial leases in New Mexico require proof of general liability coverage, so residential contractors should be ready to show evidence of coverage when signing or renewing space agreements.

 - Coverage choices should be reviewed with the New Mexico Office of Superintendent of Insurance rules in mind, especially when adding umbrella coverage, hired auto, or non-owned auto protection.